 We have listed below the churches that have made a financial contribution to our General Fund during the past year.
-The work of the Corporation is at a level not often noticed by most church members and it is sometimes difficult for churches to identify with our ministry.
+Much of the work of the Corporation is at a level not often noticed by most church members and it is sometimes difficult for churches to identify with our ministry.
 The financial support of the churches listed is therefore particularly appreciated.
-Churches are coming under increasing demands by the authorities and we believe that the Corporation meets a very real need through its varied ministries, both practical and financial.
-A major task for us in the year was to assist the churches to prepare for the General Data Protection Regulation which became effective on 25th May 2018.
-We produced a Fact Sheet on the matter and the office staff handled a considerable number of enquiries.